rails/rails/guides/source/configuring.md

   the relation's cache key into the cache version to support recycling cache key.
   Defaults to `false`.

+* `config.active_record.queues.destroy` allows specifying the Active Job queue to use for destroy jobs.
+It defaults to `:active_record_destroy`.

 The MySQL adapter adds one additional configuration option:

 * `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns as booleans.
 Defaults to `true`.